just-nilux/Icarus/docs/technical_research/support_resistance_levels.md

     - Check **Analyzer.eval_sup_res_cluster_score()** function

 # Validation
-horizontal_score
-validation_score
+How to know which support resıstance level or cluster is more reliable?
+In order to answer this question following score functıons can be caluclated.
+## Horizontal Score
+Psuedo Code:
+1. Get the adjacent distance between each data point.
+1. Divide the distance to the whole length of the chart to have normalized values between 0 and 1.
+1. Get the weighted average of this distance array where the weights are simply an array of integers starting from 1, until the lenght of the distance array.
+The logic behing this function is: "As the distance increases between datapoints, the cluster becomes more reliable since it is tested multiple different times.
+So we need to reward the clusters for having large distance values."
+## Vertical Score
+Psuedo Code:
+1. Get the vertical length of the cluster.
+1. Divide the vertical length to the length of the chart to have a normalized value between 0 and 1

+## Final Score
+[Horizontal Score] / [Vertical Score]
+## Alternative Ideas:
-Note: score can be multiplied with the number of members.
-Then the final score can be checked if it is greater than 100.
+* Score can be multiplied with the number of members.Then the final score can be checked if it is greater than 100.
 100 is just an observation
+* The calculation of vertical score can be made with RMS
+* Total score can be evaluated as score*number_of_members.
+Then we expect it to be greater then 100.
+This number would be a function of horizontal dist, vertical dist and the num of members which makes sense.